ecelias/Lab8uIowaMicrobiology/README.md

 This app was deployed to a server using <a href="https://www.shinyapps.io" target="_blank"> shinyapps.io</a>

 <h3>Contact:</h3>
-For questions regarding this software, please contact <strong>Regina McGrane</strong> at the University of Iowa at regina-mcgrane@uiowa.edu
+For questions regarding this software, please contact <strong>Regina McGrane</strong> (University of Iowa, Microbiology & Immunology) at regina-mcgrane@uiowa.edu